dominiknaschert/TU_Studio_OSC/README.md

 A simple GUI tool using a network of MIDI-mappable LFOs and assignable sliders to send spatial audio positions via OSC to the Seamless plugin suite.

-Built for the TU Berlin studio.
+Built for the TU Berlin WFS studio.

 ---